- Reference Number: HEY1121/2023

 Hospital transport may be available if there is a medical need.
-If you think you may be eligible, please contact your doctor.
+If you think you may be eligible, please contact the GP.

 Sometimes pain injections are done under sedation (a drug is given to make you drowsy and relaxed but still conscious).
-If you are having sedation for the procedure, then, you should not have anything to eat on the morning of your treatment.
-You may have a drink (tea or coffee without milk) if you wish, up to 2 hours before your appointment time.
+If you are having a sedation for the procedure, then you should not have anything to eat on the morning of your treatment, however you may have a drink (tea or coffee without milk) if you wish, up to 2 hours before your appointment time.